colmtroy/woo-product-image-gallery-options/readme.txt

 == Installation ==

-1. Upload `woocommerce-product-image-gallery-options` to the `/wp-content/plugins/` directory
+1. Upload `woo-product-image-gallery-options` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done!